moroChev/CTFL-Users-events/README.md

 # Introduction

-The following is an implementation of an API and CLI to convert currencies.
+The following is an implementation of an API to fetch last state of users events.

 # Project Setup